jacobwilliams/quadpack/README.md

 a special case.
 Yet for the latter we have an automatic integrator available, QAWF.

+### License

+The original Quadpack was a public domain work of the United States government.
+The modifications are released under a permissive (BSD-3) license.

 ### See also

   * R. Piessens, E. deDoncker-Kapenga, C. Uberhuber, D. Kahaner